 Integrated value chain

-Our aluminium project involves the development, design, construction and operation of two sites integrated to a single mine-to-metal network: Al Ba’itha in the northern Qassim province, and our integrated aluminium complex in Ras Al Khair Industrial City.
+Ma'aden aluminium project involves the development, design, construction, and operation of two sites integrated into a single mine-to-metal network: Al Ba’itha in the northern Qassim province, and the company integrated aluminium complex in Ras Al Khair Industrial City.

-Our feedstock comes from large bauxite deposits in Al Ba’itha, which includes the mine as well as the ore-crushing and handling facilities.
-The mine’s estimated production is 4 million tonnes per year of dry weight bauxite, and is transported via the new North-South railway line to Ras Al Khair.
+Ma'aden feedstock comes from large bauxite deposits in Al Ba’itha, which includes the mine as well as the ore-crushing and handling facilities.
+The mine’s estimated production is 4 million tonnes per year of dry weight bauxite and is transported via the new North-South railway line to Ras Al Khair.

-Ras Al Khair hosts the refinery, the smelter and the rolling mills.
-Ma’aden’s refinery is the first alumina refinery in the Middle East; it can produce 1.8 million tonnes per year of alumina, all of which is processed in our smelter.
+Ras Al Khair hosts the refinery, the smelter, and the rolling mills.
+Ma’aden’s refinery is the first alumina refinery in the Middle East; it can produce 1.8 million tonnes per year of alumina, all of which are processed in Ma'aden smelter.
 The smelter’s annual production capacity is 740,000 tonnes per year of primary aluminium.

-Ma’aden has been gaining a strong reputation in regional and global markets as a supplier of high quality primary and flat rolled product solutions.
-We are continuously expanding our global market base.
-Proximity to local markets ensures tailored service and quick response times, while our favourable logistics also ensures high quality service for international customers.
+Ma’aden has been gaining a strong reputation in regional and global markets as a supplier of high quality primary and flat-rolled product solutions.
+Ma'aden is continuously expanding the company's global market base.
+Proximity to local markets ensures tailored service and quick response times, while Ma'aden favorable logistics also ensures high-quality service for international customers.